sneakysneak/docs/pages/connector-authentication/intercom.md

 *   {% raw %}https://{{Your Cyclr service domain e.g. app-h.cyclr.com}}/connector/callback{% endraw %}

-Your Cyclr Partner **Service Domain** can be found in your Cyclr Console under Settings > Integration Settings.
+Your Cyclr Partner **Service Domain** can be found in your Cyclr Console under Settings > General Settings.

 **Required Permissions**
 * Read one user and one company